MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-appendix-b-guidance-for-moving-the-service-manager-and-data-warehouse-databases.md

 ms.assetid: 8b6c406a-7cb3-4be7-902b-5a09be71ad98
 ---

-# Appendix B - Guidance for Moving the Service Manager and Data Warehouse Databases
+# Appendix B - guidance for moving the Service Manager and data warehouse databases

 >Applies To: System Center 2016 - Service Manager